 Someone with contamination OCD typically has obsessions that focus on the fear of contracting an illness or disease, spreading disease, or being exposed to germs.
 They may have a fear of feeling unclean or being exposed to bodily fluids, sticky substances, or insects.
 Fears of contamination can often be divided into two groups: disgust-based or harm-based.
 Disgust-based fears focus on the discomfort of feeling unclean or dirty, whereas harm-based fears focus on fear of being contaminated by something.5

-Compulsions in contamination OCD generally focuses on rituals to eliminate feared contaminants or take measures to avoid potential exposure to contamination.
+Compulsions in contamination OCD generally focus on rituals to eliminate feared contaminants or take measures to avoid potential exposure to contamination.
 The contamination OCD subtype is often portrayed in the media as being most closely associated with OCD.
 However, research indicates that this subtype accounts for only one-quarter of OCD cases.5

 Common intrusive thoughts for contamination OCD include: